anaibol/awesome-serverless/README.md

 ## Scheduling

 * [Posthook](https://posthook.io/) - Run code only when you need to by scheduling webhooks for later.
 Set up workflows from your functions and run them on a repeating schedule.
+* [qStash](https://upstash.com/qstash) - Push based messaging and scheduling over HTTP for serverless and edge runtimes with 50 requests per day for free.

 ## Email sending, subscriptions and newsletters